 - Identify performance problems using a systematic and repeatable approach.

 - Configure the query optimizer to meet your application performance goals.

 - Obtain and interpret execution plans as well as assess whether they are inefficient.

-- Apply SQL tuning techniques such as hints, SQL profiles, stored outlines and SQL plan baselines.
+- Apply SQL optimization techniques such as hints, stored outlines, SQL profiles and SQL plan baselines.

 - Minimize the impact of parsing without jeopardizing performance.